 I once had an experience similar to Darwin’s.
 About 20 years ago I had to travel to Ft.
 Lauderdale, Florida, to conduct some business with a now-defunct computer company.
 While there I met many former New Yorkers.
 I knew they were New Yorkers because they, without any prompting on my part, told me how much better things were when they were back in New York.
 Their stories must have been true because native Floridians told me how much better things were when the New Yorkers were back in New York.

 If Darwin had gone to Ft.
 Lauderdale, he might have concluded that Floridians evolved into New Yorkers.
 I think that New Yorkers migrated to Florida for any one of a number of reasons.
-They may have been attracted by the climate, tax structure, golf courses, or OxyContinTM.
+They may have been attracted by the climate, tax structure, or golf courses.
 Who knows?

 Animals are no different from people in this respect.
 Here in the Mojave Desert we have lots of coyotes, ravens, tortoises, roadrunners, and sidewinders.
 Are they here because they evolved here?
 Or are they here because they find it easier to live in the desert than in Alaska?
 Our desert plants are different from the plants one finds in Alaska or the Galapagos Islands.
 Geographic segregation of biological species doesn’t prove evolution.